 Ever wondered what causes tsunamis or what is really happening to our ozone layer?

 These and many other questions about the state of the planet will greatly challenge the way we live in the future.
-The Atmosphere and Ocean Sciences major will provide you with an understanding of how the Earth’s atmosphere, oceans and land surfaces influence changes to our environment.
+This major will provide you with an understanding of how the Earth’s atmosphere, oceans and land surfaces influence changes to our environment.
 You will learn about climate modelling and prediction, the role of principal wind and ocean current systems, and how these interact with the land surface to influence weather, climate and hence the environment.